open-source-modelling/Open_Source_Economic_Model/README.md

 Proof of concept for an integrated asset-liability model.

-- POC_OSAL_Documentation_draft describes the methodology used in the OSAL model.
+- OSAL_POC_Documentation_draft describes the methodology used in the OSAL model.

  - PROTOTYPE CALIBRATION AND PROJECTION imports the EIOPA curve, calculates the forward rates and uses them to project the spot curve forward.
  A separate instance of the Smith-Wilson algorithm is calibrated to each of the "forward" spot rates using a modified bisection algorithm.